For Stacey Abrams, revenge is a dish best served blue | NewsChannel 3-12

 For Stacey Abrams, revenge is a dish best served blue

-With Joe Biden projected to become the next US president, and possibly the first Democratic presidential candidate to win Georgia in 28 years, much of the credit for his showing here is going to someone who wasn’t on the ballot: Stacey Abrams.
+President-elect Joe Biden is the first Democratic presidential candidate to win Georgia in 28 years.
+And much of the credit for his showing here is going to someone who wasn’t on the ballot: Stacey Abrams.

 Abrams, the 2018 Democratic gubernatorial candidate, has devoted years to expanding the electorate and boosting turnout in the state, which had been reliably red for decades.